-At the request of an awardee, or of NSF with the awardee's consent, Amazon researchers may be involved with the projects as advisors, and may be in a position to host student interns who wish to gain further industry experience.
+At the request of an awardee, or of NSF with the awardee's consent, Amazon researchers may consult on the projects, and may be in a position to host student interns who wish to gain further industry experience.
 Such personnel will be available to the academic researchers solely for the benefit of the academic researchers and will not attempt to control or direct the research.

-- To the extent that Amazon personnel provide expertise at the request of an awardee, such expertise should be understood as advice and not as compulsory for the awardee. - Amazon does not seek, and the awardee should not share with Amazon, any information that the awardee does not intend to share widely with other parties. - Amazon may provide awardees with software (prototypes or products), computing infrastructure, or other support related to its products or internal research; however, in no case will any awardee be required to use Amazon's offered contributions.
+- To the extent that Amazon personnel provide expertise at the request of an awardee, such expertise should be understood as advice and not as compulsory for the awardee. - Amazon does not seek, and the awardee should not share with Amazon, any information that the awardee does not intend to share publicly. - Amazon may refer awardees to publicly available software (prototypes or products), computing infrastructure, or other support related to its products or research; however, in no case will any awardee be required to use Amazon's offered contributions.